Lloyds first quarter profit jumps as CEO Horta-Osorio heads for exit

-Lloyds Banking Group (LLOY.L) reported better than expected profits for the first three months of the year, in the last set of results before Chief Executive António Horta-Osório's leaves Britain's biggest domestic bank.
+LONDON (Reuters) -Lloyds Banking Group reported better than expected profits for the first three months of the year, in the last set of results before Chief Executive António Horta-Osório’s leaves Britain’s biggest domestic bank.

 Lloyds reported 1.9 billion pounds ($2.64 billion) pretax profit for the first quarter on Wednesday, compared to an average of analyst forecasts of 1.1 billion pounds.
 The bank had posted a narrow 74 million pound quarterly profit a year earlier.